We must note, again, the time frame for this parable.

 - What if I do all but clothe someone?

-- And how are all men the Lord's brethren?
+- And how are all men the Lord's "brethren?"

 - Does he not call some "you are of your father, the Devil?"

 The point is raised that the parable merely gives a taste of various good works, but are we to believe the goats never fed anyone?
-Never visited a sick person, etc.?
+Never visited any sick person, etc.?
 They do absolutely no good works at all?

 When we step back and realize these are NATIONS being judged and the Lord's brethren are THE JEWS, it starts to make sense.
 This is future and is placed just before the entrance (the theme of Matthew) into the earthly kingdom (not heaven).
+Remember our context for Matthew 24-25, the end of an age.

 Let's look at Paul's explanation :